Ahmed-Saayed/University-Management-System/README.md

 # University-Management-System

-<h3>🎯This project Api is a University Management System API built using ASP.NET Core.
+<h4>🎯This project Api is a University Management System API built using ASP.NET Core.
 The API provides endpoints to manage various entities in a school environment, such as Students, Courses, Instructors, Departments, and Faculties.
-It also includes JWT authentication for user registration and login.</h3>
+It also includes JWT authentication for user registration and login.</h4>

 ![Image](https://github.com/user-attachments/assets/a60dc2b1-f06c-4aeb-950a-452ffeb68450)

 <h2>💥Features</h2>
 <ul>
   <li>🔐JWT authentication system for user registration and login.</li>
+  <li>🔑Hashed Password Encryption for users.</li>
   <li>CRUD operations for Students, Courses, Teachers, Departments, and Faculties.</li>
   <li>Methods authorized by manager.</li>
   <li>Many-to-many relationship between Students and Courses.</li>